Notes on installing archlinux from scratch

 If yes, then either use them and go directly to the "Mounting" part or, format

-the disk using fisk
+the disk using fisk or cfdisk utility.

 Different strategies can then be adopted (see https://wiki.archlinux.org/index.php/Partitioning).
 For the time being, I have adopted the following and pretty simple one :